itkhanz/selenium-frameworks/CucumberBDD-OC/README.md

 * Hooks can be conditionally selected for execution based on the tags of the scenario.
 To run a particular hook only for certain scenarios, you can associate a `Before` or `After` hook with a tag expression.
 * Global hooks `BeforeAll` and `Afterall` will run once before any scenario is run or after all scenario have been run.
 * Step hooks invoked before and after a step.
 The hooks have ‘invoke around’ semantics.
 Meaning that if a `BeforeStep` hook is executed the `AfterStep` hooks will also be executed regardless of the result of the step.
 If a step did not pass, the following step and its hooks will be skipped.
-*
+* You can play around with the practice code in this repo by running the following test runner in Intellij `cucumberPractice.runners.TestNGRunnerTest`
+  .
+  Hooks are added in glue path.

 ---